thepembeweb/serverless-todo-app/README.md

 ### Backend setup

-* Open a new terminal within the _backend_ directory and run:
+* Open a new terminal within the _backend_ directory:
 * Install project dependencies with `npm i`
 * Run `sls deploy -v` to upload the code to your aws account

 ### Client setup

-* Open a new terminal within the _client_ directory and run:
+* Open a new terminal within the _client_ directory:
 * Install project dependencies with `npm i`
 * Start the development server with `npm start`
 * Open the browser at `localhost:3000`